-engagement personnel meets applicable requirements and the firm's standards of quality.
-We do not offer services that professional standards, regulatory We have policies and guidance to would impair our independence. ensure that work performed by

-All KPMG partners and staff are required comply with applicable laws, regulations and professional standards at all times. to act with integrity and objectivity and
+We conduct regular reviews of engagements and partners.
+Review teams are independent and the work of every audit partner is reviewed at least once every three years.
+We have policies and guidance to ensure that work performed by engagement personnel meets applicable professional standards, regulatory requirements and the firm's standards of quality.
+We do not offer services that would impair our independence.
+All KPMG partners and staff are required to act with integrity and objectivity and comply with applicable laws, regulations and professional standards at all times.